dduriba/dduriba.github.io/_posts/English/2025-01-12-cyberpunk-2077-shards.md

 So let's come back to the question - how did you end up with this book?
 Unless you live in Chicago, where it was published, then surely not via the Net - since that was destroyed by Bartmoss.
 Maybe it was shipped by plane?
 But air freight is incredibly expensive, so most likely not.
 By car then?
 We can't rule it out.
 But if I had to bet on it, I'd say it came to your city via train.

 Imagine that trains (that's right, the ones that go choo! choo!) have survived into the present-day?
 Just last year, 15,526 miles of new train tracks were put into use, including the underground tunnel connecting Tokyo with Shanghai.
 At top-speed, an armored train can complete the distance between the two cities in under five hours!
 Now that's something I had to experience for myself.
 Two days later I was in Tokyo, standing on the platform of Sayonara Station...

+## IN THE SHADE OF AN APPLE TREE, BY VIRGINIA GRANCHESTER
+{: .notice--success}

+My first memory isn't an image or a sound, but a smell.
+The smell of rotting apples - intense and dizzyingly sweet.
+I must've been around four.
+We were spending the summer at my grandparents' house.
+They had a small orchard with this old, huge apple tree by the fence.
+That year it grew so many apples that nobody even bothered to pick them.
+We just watched them fall to the ground, where they lay rotting.

+It's hard to imagine now - a world where things used to grow out of the ground without our help, without bioengineering.
+Where an apple was something normal - a fruit whose shape and taste every child knew by instinct.
+Where a normal person, like my granddad, could have more than he needed.

+Sometimes I think back to that orchard and that sweet, drowsy smell.
+But all I taste is bitterness.

 # Notes
 {: .notice--warning .text-center}